Thumbelina (1994 film): Music

 Barry Manilow agreed to compose the songs for three Don Bluth pictures.
-Thumbelina was the first, followed by The Pebble and the Penguin, and the third, a retelling of the story of Rapunzel, in which Manilow would also have a voice role, was canceled.
-The film's soundtrack was released for a limited time and has since gone out of print.
-"Marry the Mole" won the first and sole Razzie for Worst Original Song.
+Thumbelina is the first, followed by The Pebble and the Penguin, and the third, a retelling of the story of Rapunzel, in which Manilow also had a voice role, was canceled.
+The soundtrack was released for a limited time and has since gone out of print.
+"Marry the Mole" won the Razzie Award for Worst Original Song.